LLM-Assisted Web Measurements: Conclusion

 \section{Conclusion}

-\writtenbyLC{In this paper, we addressed the challenge of creating labeled datasets for targeted web measurements by proposing the use of LLMs for automated website classification.
-Traditional manual or heuristic-based labeling is often not scalable and can be inaccurate, while we showed that LLMs provide a robust alternative.
-We first reviewed existing web measurement studies to identify common website classification tasks.
-Then, we introduced a curated benchmark for key classification tasks and evaluated three LLMs on it, observing that they can effectively classify websites.
-Finally, we applied LLMs to support two targeted web measurements, leveraging community standards such as the Tranco list and obtaining results consistent with prior studies.
-Our findings demonstrate that LLMs are a versatile and powerful tool for web measurement research, enabling accurate and scalable analyses with minimal manual effort.}
+In this paper, we reviewed web measurement studies and identified common website classification tasks they had to deal with.
+We then addressed the challenge of constructing labeled datasets representative of targeted web measurement studies and introduced a novel LLM-based methodology for automated website classification, designed to enable such measurements at scale.
+Traditional manual or heuristic-based labeling is often not scalable and can be inaccurate.
+In this work, we showed that LLMs provide a robust and general alternative to previous ad-hoc approaches based on a systematic performance evaluation on our benchmark datasets.
+Importantly, our findings also generalize to real-world web measurements, where we propose and evaluate a new LLM-based methodology, showing that LLMs can be used to create representative datasets based on the automated classification of websites available in the Tranco list~\cite{PochatGTKJ19}.
+Our research demonstrates that LLMs are a versatile and powerful tool for web measurement research, enabling accurate and scalable analyses with minimal manual effort.

-\writtenbyLC{In future work, we would like to apply LLMs also to identify \emph{relevant} websites and web pages to analyze for the specific security or privacy measurement at hand.
-Moreover, we plan to enhance LLM performance on website classification by exploring how to employ fine-tuning~\cite{WangCJPCYY25} and in-context learning~\cite{Dong0DZMLXX0C0S24}, since our results already indicate that LLMs are accurate for this task but there is margin of improvement.}
+In future work, we would like to apply LLMs also to identify \emph{relevant} websites and web pages to analyze for the specific security or privacy measurement at hand.
+In particular, we would like to explore whether the semantic understanding of LLMs can be leveraged to bias research inferences towards websites and web pages that are particularly interesting for the security or privacy aspect under study, e.g., by filtering out mock websites and error pages.
+Moreover, we intend to study how web measurements are affected, in terms of both classification performance and scalability, by the use of proprietary LLMs such as Gemini, as well as by adopting fine-tuning~\cite{WangCJPCYY25}, in-context learning~\cite{Dong0DZMLXX0C0S24}, and different prompt designs or thinking levels, which may be particularly relevant for challenging classification tasks.